recon-bi/coding-challenge/README.md

 The server also contains some very important classes to handle db sessions, socket, redis (if you like) and one other little gem (of it's time I mean - its super dated now but...)

-- AbstractController.ts - uif you just create a controller and extend this little puppy you get full crud, paged, filtered, fully queryable endpoints ootb.
+- AbstractController.ts - if you just create a controller and extend this little puppy you get full crud, paged, filtered, fully queryable endpoints ootb.
 That means any code in the controller is stuff that doesn't fit the standard getAll() getById() create() update() delete() patterns (for total customization) - This massively reduces repeat code.

 # The Client